dayne/dayne.github.com/_topics/best_practicies.md

 * Write in complete thoughts
   * For me this means re-reading at-least once since my thinking method can leave me with half fleshed out paragraphs/sentances

+# Standards

+Tricky topic here.
+You know there are best practices and standards to go with those but there appears to be a proliferation of incompatible standards that have a fundamental approach that doesn't pay attention to the 'Avoid Suck' attitude for themselves and those being subjected to their standards.

+Pay attention for and take note when you see somebody making tangible progress on setting or recommending standards that you agree with.

+* [Whitehouse API](https://github.com/WhiteHouse/api-standards) - Pragmatic and not crazy recommendations for federal government developers for generating and consuming APIs.
+I :heart: they are using :octocat:.

 # CHANGELOG